aguslr/multibootusb/README.md

     Where `<mountpoint>` is any directory you want the partition to be mounted at, and `<partition>` is the name of the data partition (e.g. */dev/sdh3*).
 Run `dmesg` to get this information.

-2. Create a directory named *boot* to store GRUB's configuration files, a directory named *krnl* for the kernel files and another named *isos* for the ISO files:
+2. Create a directory named *boot* to store GRUB's configuration files, a directory named *bin* for binary files and another named *isos* for the kernel/ISO files:

     ```sh
-    mkdir -p <mountpoint>/boot/{grub/grub.d/,bin,krnl,isos}
+    mkdir -p <mountpoint>/boot/{grub/grub.d/,bin,isos}
     ```

 3. Copy the necessary GRUB files: